uber/h3/dev-docs/RFCs/v4.0.0/error-handling-rfc.md

 It is proposed that errors will be indicated by the return code of the function.
 Any public function that can return an error (for example, due to domain issues in its input) will return an error code.

-The signature for `geoToH3` will look like:
+The signature for `latLngToCell` will look like:
 ```
-H3Error geoToH3(double lat, double lng, int res, H3Index *result);
+H3Error latLngToCell(double lat, double lng, int res, H3Index *result);
 ```

 ### Is Valid Functions